SonghuaHu-UMD/PA_Forecast_PGT/README.md

 ```

 ## Data Preparation
 The datasets are private.
-Contact me to get the data.
+Please contact me to get the data.
 Unzip the data and put it into the `data` folder.

 ## Model Training